-In the autumn edition of National Geographic Traveler now on the newsstands, the topic is Traditional Balsamic Vinegar of Modena…
+The Autumn Issue of National Geographic Traveler is now on newsstands, and the topic is Traditional Balsamic Vinegar of Modena…

 “BALSAMIC BLACK GOLD”

-In Modena and its surroundings, among slopes caressed by the vineyards, a condiment fruit of patience, dedication and healthy madness unites one generation after another.
+In Modena and its surroundings, among slopes caressed by vineyards, there is a condiment where the fruit of patience, dedication and healthy obsession connects one generation to another.

-The one produced by the vinegar producers in the province of Modena is the only one in the world that can boast the word “Traditional”, as well as being protected by the Protected Designation of Origin (DOP) since 2000.
-To obtain it, it is necessary that the vinegar factory, the vineyard, grapes and grape-juice are certified by the Consortium for the Protection of Balsamic Vinegar of Modena which promotes the culture and dissemination of the product. (…)
+The vinegar made by the producers in the province of Modena is the only one in the world that can boast the title, “Traditional”, as well as being protected by the Protected Designation of Origin (DOP) since 2000.
+To obtain this distinguished designation, the vinegar factory, vineyard, grapes and grape-juice must be certified by the Consortium for the Protection of Balsamic Vinegar of Modena which promotes the culture and dissemination of the product. (…)

-Traditional Balsamic Vinegar of Modena must be at least 12 years old, and after 25 years it acquires the title of “Extravecchio” and it can only be bottled in a special bottle designed by Giorgetto Giugiaro.
-All the rest is a simple seasoning, or the most common P.G.I.
+Traditional Balsamic Vinegar of Modena must be at least 12 years old, and after 25 years it acquires the title of “Extravecchio” and it can only be placed in a special bottle designed by Giorgetto Giugiaro.
+All other vinegars are simply seasoning, and are packaged with the more common designation, P.G.I.
 Balsamic Vinegar (Protected Geographical Indication).

-On the other hand, in Emilia Romagna culinary excellence has always been a rather serious affair: when a female daughter was born in Modena, families were customary to start a battery of barrels.
-The 25 years of the girl and Balsamic Vinegar would have marked the perfect maturation of both: a custom that still exists nowadays.
+On the other hand, in Emilia Romagna culinary excellence has always been a rather serious affair: when a female daughter was born in Modena, it was customary for families to start a battery of barrels.
+Twenty-five years would mark the perfect maturation of both the woman and the Balsamic Vinegar: a custom that still exists today.

-Balsamic Vinegar is a bond of blood, I knew it as a child, and it is surprising to notice that years later it is still like this: a condiment like a thin thread that connects one generation after another.
+Balsamic Vinegar production is a bond of blood, I knew this as a child, and it is surprising to notice years later it is still like this: the condiment is like a thin thread that connects one generation to another.

-It is difficult to describe the smell of an Acetaia (vinegar factory), because each one has its own unique and non-replicable one, which offers different emotions and images.
+It is difficult to describe the smell of an Acetaia (vinegar factory), because each one has its own unique and non-replicable scent, which conjures different emotions and images. (…)

 Article by Francesca Rabitti.
 Photos by Alessandro Barteletti.